-The risk of developing Alzheimer's disease and other forms of dementia increases as you get older, especially after age 65.
+Dementia describes a group of symptoms that affect social abilities and thinking.
+According to Mayo Clinic, the risk of developing dementia increases as you get older and especially after age 65.
 Many studies have found that staying physically, socially, and mentally active can reduce the risk of memory loss and other symptoms of these diseases.

-Staying active keeps cognitive decline at bay by making the brain form new synapses.
+According to the Alzheimer’s Association, staying active keeps cognitive decline at bay by making the brain form new synapses.
 Synapses are connections between brain cells, and new ones are created whenever we learn new skills.
-Here are some fun ways to build new synapses and keep your brain healthy:
+Try some fun ways to build new synapses and keep your brain healthy.

 Picking up new steps engages many different parts of the brain.
 It’s also a good way to get in some aerobic exercise.

-This includes working different puzzles.
+Try working on different puzzles for a fun and challenging approach to prevention.
 You only form new synapses when you're doing an activity at which you're not already an expert.
-If you're a crossword expert, try sudoku instead.
+If you're a crossword expert, try Sudoku instead.
 If you play a lot of bridge, switch to hearts, spades, or poker.

 Navigating an unfamiliar city and visiting new places are great ways to build synapses.

 Recent studies have shown that people who read regularly are less likely to suffer mental problems as they get older.
-And it doesn’t have to be Proust, either; reading newspapers and magazines can also help keep your mind sharp.
+Your reading material doesn’t have to be Proust, either.
+Reading newspapers and magazines can also help keep your mind sharp.